 General Usage

-How do I gain access to Rivanna?
+How do I gain access to Rivanna/Afton?

-How do I log on to Rivanna?
+How do I log on to Rivanna/Afton?

 Off Campus?

-Connecting to Rivanna from off Grounds via Secure Shell Access (SSH) or FastX requires a VPN connection.
+Connecting to Rivanna and Afton HPC systems from off Grounds via Secure Shell Access (SSH) or FastX requires a VPN connection.
 We recommend using the UVA More Secure Network if available.
 The UVA Anywhere VPN can be used if the UVA More Secure Network is not available.
 Only Windows and Mac OSX operating systems are supported by the Cisco client provided by ITS.
 Linux users should refer to these unsupported instructions to install and configure a VPN.
 The More Secure Network requires authentication through Duo; users should follow the instructions on the dialog box to enter "push" as the password.

 Open OnDemand users do not need a VPN to access Rivanna.